JAYESH2505/Advance-C-Cpp-Project/README.md

 * Update the Free Function:
 The free_memory function will mark the block as free and, for simplicity, we'll assume it can merge contiguous free blocks (though a more advanced allocator would handle this more robustly).

+Step 4: Implementing Coalescing and Enhancing Error Handling
+Objective:

+* Implement coalescing of adjacent free blocks to reduce fragmentation.
+* Add error handling for scenarios like double-free and invalid free.